jhudson8/openfin-react-widgets/README.md

 openfin-react-widgets
 ---------------------
-Use this if you want to create child windows out of a single React component and not have to worry about all the plumbing.
+Use this if you want to create child windows out of a single React component and not have to worry about all the plumbing and interapp event publishing.

 Features:

 * Widget React component can trigger events to be consumed (and isolated to) the creator of the Widget